INRIA/scikit-learn-mooc/CONTRIBUTING.md

 - when saving the notebook inside Jupyter it will actually write to the `.py` file

-In our experience, this workflow is less convenient (Visual Studio Code is a nicer developping environment) and also it tends to add some not very important (and different on everyone's machine) metadata changes in the `.py` file, for example about jupytext version, Jupyter kernel, Python version, etc ...
+In our experience, this workflow is less convenient (Visual Studio Code is a nicer developing environment) and also it tends to add some not very important (and different on everyone's machine) metadata changes in the `.py` file, for example about jupytext version, Jupyter kernel, Python version, etc ...